SergeyNowitzki/OtusNetDesign/README.md

 ###### eBGP
 This part is reffering to IETF of P. Lapukhov [Use of BGP for Routing in Large-Scale Data Centers](https://datatracker.ietf.org/doc/html/rfc7938#section-3.2)

+Pros of using eBGP:
+- one protocol on Underlay and Overlay (no IGP)
+- flexible management
+- template configuration
+- scalability and maintenance (`as-path multipath-relax`)
+- ECMP load balancing (`maximum-path <number-paths>`)

+**Fault Detection Timing**
+The proposed routing design does not use an IGP, so the remaining mechanisms that could be used for fault detection are BGP keep-alive time-out (or any other type of keep-alive mechanism) and link-failure triggers.

+Relying solely on BGP keep-alive packets may result in high convergence delays, on the order of multiple seconds (on many BGP implementations the minimum configurable BGP hold timer value is three seconds).
+However, many BGP implementations can shut down local EBGP peering sessions in response to the "link down" event for the outgoing interface used for BGP peering.

+Alternatively, some platforms may support BFD to allow for sub-second failure detection and fault signaling to the BGP process.

+Each leaf has got their own AS number.
+Spine switches is going to be configured in one AS.